rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 - Consume streaming services through Red5 Pro media server, using appropriate protocol supported by Red5 Pro matching the client's capabilities.
 - Developing any inter-client communication system between multiple clients using the media server
-- Triggering methods/mechanisms on the server from the client side (RPC)
+- Triggering methods/mechanisms on the server from the client-side (RPC)

 **Similarly the scope of server stack integration covers (but is not limited to), connecting with Red5 pro to**